Wallis Annenberg: Early life and education

 Wallis Annenberg was born in Philadelphia on July 15, 1939, into a Jewish family, the daughter of publishing magnate Walter Hubert Annenberg, and his first wife, Bernice Veronica Dunkelman, known as Ronny, a socialite from Toronto, Canada.
 Her grandfather Moses Annenberg (1877–1942), owner of The Philadelphia Inquirer, emigrated from Germany to Chicago in 1900.
 Her father owned a 15 acre estate called Inwood, where Wallis was raised.

 When she was 10 years old, her parents divorced and her mother moved to Washington, D.C., to marry Ben Ourisman, a Chevrolet car dealer.
 Meanwhile, her father remarried in the year after the divorce to Leonore "Lee" Cohn, the niece of Columbia Pictures President Harry Cohn.

 Wallis Annenberg graduated in 1959 from Pine Manor College, when it was a junior college.

-She had a brother, Roger, who committed suicide at the age of 22 in 1962, while in treatment for schizophrenia.
+She had a brother, Roger, who died by suicide at the age of 22 in 1962, while in treatment for schizophrenia.
 She named one of her sons after her brother.

 Marriage and divorce

-On a trip to Venice, in 1959, Annenberg met and fell in love with Seth Weingarten, who had was just beginning studies at Yale Medical School.
+On a trip to Venice, in 1959, Annenberg met and fell in love with Seth Weingarten, who was just beginning studies at Yale Medical School.
 After only one year of studies at Columbia, Annenberg dropped out of school and married Weingarten at Inwood in 1960.
 They moved around the country, following her husband's career.

 They had four children: Lauren, born in New Haven, Connecticut, in 1961; Roger, who was named after Wallis's deceased brother; Gregory, born in New York City during Weingarten's residency at New York Hospital; and Charles, born in Roswell, New Mexico, where Weingarten was serving as a medical officer at Walker Air Force Base.
 Weingarten accepted a position at the hospital now known as Ronald Reagan UCLA Medical Center, and they established a permanent home in California.

 In 1975, she divorced Weingarten.
 In 1978, he won the custody of the children.
 In 1979, he offered Wallis full custody.
 She never remarried.
+During the divorce proceedings, she had been outed in court as a lesbian.
+She remained semi-closted for the rest of her life.
+She was in a two year relationship with journalist Karen Ocamb in the 1980s, and raised millions of dollars for LGBT and HIV/AIDS organizations throughout her career.

 Career

 When Wallis started to work for Triangle Publications, which included TV Guide and Seventeen magazine, as well as radio and TV stations nationwide, her father was its chairman of the board.
 She stayed for three years after its sale to Rupert Murdoch in 1988.

-She appeared on The Joan Rivers Show on the new Fox television network in 1986, alongside actresses Lucille Ball and Michele Lee.
+She appeared on The Late Show with Joan Rivers on the new Fox television network in 1986, alongside actresses Lucille Ball and Michele Lee.